hannasoderstromdev/movie-ratings/README.md

 - Updating dependencies

-- Refactoring in both server and client for more consistent and more readable code.
+- Refactoring in both server and client for more consistent and more readable code

 Fixes:

-- Hiding pagination-buttons when there is only one page of content available.
+- Hiding pagination-buttons when there is only one page of content available

-- Closing filter-dropdown when user clicks an filtering option.
+- Closing filter-dropdown when user clicks an filtering option